Tatton Park: Tatton Hall

 The mansion contains much of the furniture made for its occupants by the family firm Gillows of Lancaster.
 There are over 150 provenanced or marked Gillow examples.
 Also in the hall is a large collection of paintings, many of them being portraits of the Egerton family, and in addition paintings by Canaletto, Poussin, Chardin, Van Dyck, Vasari, and many others.
 The Library contains first editions of two novels by Jane Austen.
-One room is dedicated to a collection of items from around the world assembled by the last owner of the house, Maurice Egerton.
+One room is dedicated to a collection of items from around the world assembled by the last owner of the house, Maurice Egerton, the last Lord Egerton.
 In the family wing are the servants' quarters.
 These include rooms containing much of the equipment and many of the utensils used to serve the family.
 The hall is a member of the Historic Houses Association.

 This mansion, Tatton Hall, was extensively altered and extended between 1780 and 1813.
 In 1795 the estate covered 251000 acre (392 sq.miles).